 Krivonischenko was lying face up, arms freely swiveled.
 Doroshenko was lying face down, hands under his head.
 Under Doroshenko's body there were three or four cedar branches of same thickness.
 Lower cedar branches at a height of up to 2 meters (dry), were broken off, someone obviously climbed on the cedar, because at a height of 4.5 - 5 m branches on the cedar were also broken.
-Not far from the cedar were two birch trees, which have prominent cuts as if someone tried to cut the birch.
+Not far from the cedar there were two birch trees with deep cuts as if someone had tried to cut them off.

 Krivonischenko and Doroshenko bodies were found by members of Slobtsov group - Strelnikov and Sharavin.
 Karelin was also there.

 Next to be found dead was Dyatlov.
 Dyatlov was lying 300 m from the cedar tree toward the tent, in a small birch, face up.
 His left hand was covering the face - he seems to be fending against the wind.
 Dyatlov was dressed warmer than Krivonischenko and Doroshenko.
 He was wearing a fur vest, sweater, checkered shirt, shorts, ski pants and other clothing.
 He didn't wear hat, shoes and gloves, as well as undershirt and jacket.
 On his hand Dyatlov was wearing a wrist watch that stopped at 5:31.